MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.viewType** -Defines the type of the Profile card displayed

+- **Data.wasOpenedAsCompactCard** - Used to identify if the card was opened as a compact view initially

 - **NetworkCost** - Indicates network cost/type (metered, metered above cap, etc.)

 - **NetworkCountry** - The Country Code of the Sender, based on the un-scrubbed Client IP Address.

-- **Data.properties** - Additional metadata collected for each event as follows.

-    - **bandwidthEstimateMbps** - Effective bandwidth estimate in Mbps

-    - **cardCorrelationId** - Duplicate of Data.appContextId above

-    - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above

-    - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above

-    - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session

-    - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

-    - **networkEffectiveType** - The effective type of network connection, e.g. "slow-2g Online" to identify whether the user is connected to the internet at the time of showing the persona card

-    - **networkType** - The type of network connectivity of the device in use

-    - **personaCorrelationId** - A globally unique identifier for unique personas in a session

-    - **roundTripEstimateMs** - Estimated effective round-trip of the current connection in milliseconds

-    - **wasOpenedAsCompactCard** - Used to identify if the card was opened as a compact view initially

 #### Office.Manageability.Client Fetch.PolicyPreChecks